How to Create a WordPress Plugin Zip File Using Command Line – Two Approaches

 Installing Grunt and Grunt-CLI

-In terminal, install Grunt and Grunt-CLI.
+In the terminal, install Grunt and Grunt-CLI.

-npm install --save-dev grunt grunt-cli grunt-contrib-compress
+npm install --save-dev grunt grunt-cli grunt-contrib-compress --legacy-peer-deps

 Code language: Bash (bash)